-Existing Proposed Explanation (6) The place where a voter's family resides shall be deemed to be the place of residence of the voter, unless the voter intentionally establishes or continues his or her residence in some other place.
+Existing Proposed Explanation Family (6) The place where a voter's family resides shall be deemed to be the place of residence of the voter, unless the voter intentionally establishes or continues his or her residence in some other place.
 Temporary absence (3) A voter does not lose residence in the place of the voter's home or dwelling by leaving it for a temporary purpose, including the pursuit of education or employment.
-(3) A voter's ordinary residence is not lost by reason of a temporary absence from the voter's established habitation.
+(3) A voter's ordinary residence is not lost by reason of a temporary absence from the voter's usual residence.
 No substantive change.
 This would include a temporary absence for any reason, whether to work, travel, study, etc. none (4) A voter who remains in Saskatchewan is deemed not to have lost their ordinary residence until the voter acquires another.
 Clarifies that a voter does not lose their ordinary residence until they have actually acquired a different one.
 Intention (5) If a voter leaves the voter's place of residence with the intention of residing elsewhere, the voter loses residence in that place.
 (5) A voter who moves to a place outside Saskatchewan with the intention of remaining outside Saskatchewan for at least five years, loses their ordinary residence in Saskatchewan, notwithstanding the voter's intention of returning at some future time.
-Clarifies that where a voter intends to leave Saskatchewan for more than five years, regardless of the reason, they are no longer considered ordinarily resident, even if they intend to return eventually. none (6) A voter is deemed not to have acquired an ordinary residence in Saskatchewan or in a Region if the voter comes to Saskatchewan or Clarifies that persons who come to Saskatchewan temporarily do not acquire an ordinary residence in Saskatchewan.
+Clarifies that where a voter intends to leave Saskatchewan for more than five years, regardless of the reason, they are no longer considered ordinarily resident, even if they intend to return eventually.

-Existing Proposed Explanation Selection of residence the Region for temporary purposes only, without intending to make Saskatchewan or some place in the Region their established habitation.
-Students studying and persons serving in the (4) A voter who left the voter's place of residence for a temporary purpose may select one of the following places of residence for the purposes of voting at an election: (a) the place of the voter's home or dwelling to which the voter intends to return; or (b) the place where the voter's family resides.
-(7) A voter who leaves their ordinary residence in Saskatchewan: (a) to study at an educational institution outside Saskatchewan, is deemed to be ordinarily resident in the Region in which the voter was resident immediately before leaving Saskatchewan; (b) to study at an educational institution in Saskatchewan, must choose one of the following Regions: (i) the Region in which the voter was residing immediately before leaving to pursue their studies; or (ii) the Region to which the voter has moved for the purpose of pursuing their studies and in which the Students studying and persons serving in the military are a special case in that they remain a resident entitled to vote even though physically absent for an extended period of time and are considered "resident" while absent for these reasons.
+Existing Proposed Explanation none (6) A voter is deemed not to have acquired an ordinary residence in Saskatchewan or in a Region if the voter comes to Saskatchewan or the Region for temporary purposes only, without intending to make Saskatchewan or some place in the Region their usual residence.
+Clarifies that persons who come to Saskatchewan temporarily do not acquire an ordinary residence in Saskatchewan.
+Selection of residence (4) A voter who left the voter's place of residence for a temporary purpose may select one of the following places of residence for the purposes of voting at an election: (a) the place of the voter's home or dwelling to which the voter intends to return; or (b) the place where the voter's family resides.
+(7) A voter who leaves their ordinary residence in Saskatchewan: (a) to study at an educational institution outside Saskatchewan, is deemed to be ordinarily resident in the Region in which the voter was resident immediately before leaving Saskatchewan; (b) to study at an educational institution in Saskatchewan, must choose one of the following Regions: (i) the Region in which the voter was residing immediately before leaving to pursue their studies; or Students studying and persons serving in the military are a special case in that they remain a resident entitled to vote even though physically absent for an extended period of time and are considered "resident" while absent for these reasons.